architech-boards/WIFIxpresso/source/quick.rst

 .. image:: _static/IMG8.JPG

-3. Compile it by selecting from the menu **Project → Build → Build All**
+3. Compile it by selecting from the menu **Project → Build → Build All**.
+If the compilation fails, for all node in **Project Explorer** window open the properties form and go to **Settings → Include** and modify the relative paths in absolutes.
+Then retry to compile.

 .. index:: Run demo